 Older Women Face Unique Challenges

 Women of all ages are at risk for domestic and intimate partner violence and face similar challenges when trying to leave an abuser, like feelings of shame and money concerns.
-However, women who are 55 years and older and are abused face unique challenges.
+However, older women face unique challenges.
 These women grew up and married during a time when domestic abuse was often ignored.
 Now, at an older age, they have endured many years of abuse and may have problems with poor self-image and shame.
 Older women who have been abused also are less likely to tell anyone about it; have health problems that keep them dependent on their abusive partner; feel committed to caring for their abusive aging partners; and are fearful of being alone.